h-connor/h-connor.github.io/index.md

 https://emily0906.github.io/Togo/

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-A high fidelity prototype created as a group project in Human Computer Interaction.
+A high-fidelity prototype created as a group project in Human Computer Interaction.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-This application is a prototype of an online food ordering website, designed to maximimize the principle of simplicity for the easiest, most learnable user experience.
+This application is a prototype of an online food ordering website, designed to maximize the principle of simplicity for the easiest, most learnable user experience.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I primarily aided in backend development, with JS and JQuery to manage all dynamic interactions, along with managing the work schedule for our team members to stay on track for the website to be completed on time.
+I primarily aided in backend development, with JS and JQuery to manage all dynamic interactions and the work schedule for our team members to stay on track for the website to be completed on time.

 ## Experience

-#### **Grader / Marker in Computer Science**
+#### **Grader / TA in Computer Science**
 September 2021 - Present

 **University of Manitoba**, Wpg MB

 Duties: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Grade students assignments based on a provided rubric.
+Grade student's assignments based on a provided rubric.
+Have provided office hours.
+Answer questions and provide feedback.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Report potential academic dishonesty and provide feedback to students.